emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows, anime. ✔️
 1. Site has continue watching feature. ✔️
 1. Decent sorting options and has built in AI recommendation tool. ✔️
-1. Site does have 4K content (both videasy + vidzee). ✔️
+1. Site does have 4K content (both videasy + vidsrc.wtf). ✔️
 1. Site looks good + works well on mobile. ✔️

 ***